 Procedure: Put all the above ingredients in a blender and blend to make a fine paste.

-So now that you know how to prepare this yummy chutney, let us look into the health benefits each of the ingredients provide.
+Now that you know how to prepare this yummy cholesterol-cutting chutney, let us look into the health benefits of each of the ingredients that go into its making!

-It is known to have amazing benefits on your cholesterol levels.
-Garlic helps clear your blood off cholesterol and also helps thin the blood thus preventing blockages.
-A substance called allicin, which is found in garlic, is believed to be responsible for this effect.
+It is known for its amazing cholesterol-lowering power.
+Garlic helps clear your blood off cholesterol and also helps thin the blood, thus preventing blockages.
+The allicin found in garlic is s believed to be responsible for this effect.
 It also helps prevent constriction of blood vessels which in turn helps lower blood pressure.
-Along with the health benefits that garlic provides, it adds lot of flavor to your chutney.
+Along with the health benefits that garlic provides, it adds flavour to cholesterol-cutting chutney.

-Known to the common man as Alsi, it’s the best vegetarian source of Omega-3 fats (alpha linolenic acid).
-Regular consumption has shown significant reductions in total cholesterol, LDL cholesterol and triglyceride levels.
-In many studies, those consuming flax seeds have compared very well with those taking statin drugs for cholesterol reduction.
+Known to the common man as alsi, it’s the best vegetarian source of omega-3 fats (alpha linolenic acid).
+Regular consumption of flaxseeds has shown significant reductions in total cholesterol, LDL cholesterol and triglyceride levels.
+In many studies, those consuming flaxseeds have compared well with those taking statin drugs for cholesterol reduction.

-Omega-3 fats can help improve HDL levels and can even help reduce the pain and inflammation that is a significant factor in conditions such as osteoarthritis, rheumatoid arthritis, migraine headaches, and osteoporosis.
-Flax seeds also contain lignans (fibre) which can lower cholesterol levels and help stabilize blood sugar levels in diabetic patients.
+Omega-3 fats can help improve HDL levels and help reduce the pain and inflammation that is a significant factor in conditions such as osteoarthritis, rheumatoid arthritis, migraine headaches and osteoporosis.
+Flaxseeds also contain lignans (fibre) that can lower cholesterol and help stabilise blood sugar levels in diabetics.

 When you use food as medicine your body will benefit in more ways than one, making your visit the doctor fewer and further between.
 Just try it!
-If you have any queries, or would like to share your feedback n this healthy recipe, do give us a t call on our toll-free number 18002660607 today!
+If you have any queries, or would like to share your feedback n this healthy recipe, call on toll-free 18002660607!